 Pictures can be a great addition to many types of documents that you can create in Word 2013.
 But many pictures can seem to fade into the background of the document, or a picture might have a white background that doesn’t look quite right when placed upon a document with its own white background.

-Fortunately Word provides you with the ability to add a border to a picture, which can provide a much-needed separation between the document body and the picture.
+Fortunately, Word provides you with the ability to add a border to a picture, which can provide a much-needed separation between the document body and the picture.
 Our guide below will show you how to put a border around a picture in your document, as well as how to specify the color, width, and style of that border.

-How to Put a Border Around an Image in a Word 2013 Document
+How to Put a Border Around an Image in a Word 2013 Document (Guide with Pictures)

-The steps in this guide will assume that you have a document containing a picture, and that you want to add a border to that picture.
-You will be able to modify the color, width and style of the border.
+The steps in this guide will assume that you have a document containing a picture and that you want to add a border to that picture.
+You will be able to modify the color, width, and style of the border.

 Step 1: Open the document containing the picture to which you wish to add a border.